Charter Oak

-The Charter Oak was an enormous white oak tree growing on Wyllys Hill in Hartford, Connecticut, from around the 12th or 13th century until it fell during a storm in 1856.
-Connecticut colonists hid Connecticut's Royal Charter of 1662 within the tree's hollow to thwart its confiscation by the English governor-general.
-The oak symbolized American independence and was commemorated on the Connecticut State Quarter.
-It was also depicted on a commemorative half dollar and a postage stamp in 1935, Connecticut's tercentennial.
+The Charter Oak was an exceptionally large white oak tree growing on Wyllys Hill in Hartford, Connecticut, from around the 12th or 13th century until it fell during a storm in 1856.
+Connecticut colonists hid Connecticut's Royal Charter of 1662 within the tree's hollow to thwart its confiscation by Sir Edmund Andros.
+The oak was viewed as a symbol of American independence and was commemorated on the Connecticut State Quarter.
+It was also depicted on a commemorative half dollar and a postage stamp for Connecticut's tercentennial in 1935.

 Early history

 In the 1630s, a delegation of local Indians approached Samuel Wyllys, the settler who owned and cleared much of the land around Hartford, to encourage preservation of the tree, describing it as having been planted ceremonially for the sake of peace when their tribe first settled in the area:

 It has been the guide of our ancestors for centuries as to the time of planting our corn; when the leaves are the size of a mouse's ears, then is the time to put the seed into the ground.